morallyambiguousowl/debsec/README.md

 # debsec
-startopsec is a script to run on login. systemscan can be easily deduced.
+script is a script to run on login. systemscan runs clamav & rkhunter.

 debset is a script in progress for the initial setup of Ubuntu/Debian.
 This script automates the process of installing: